Xtra-Computing/thundersvm/docs/intro.md

 * SVM regression:
 The SVM regression training problem can be modeled as a binary SVM training problem, where each instance in the data set is duplicated, such that each instance is associated with two new training instances: one with label of +1 and the other with label of -1.
 * Multi-class SVM classification:
-Multi-class SVM classsification problem can be decomposed into a few binary SVM training problems via pair-wise coupling (also known as one-vs-one decomposition).
+The multi-class SVM classsification problem can be decomposed into a few binary SVM training problems via pair-wise coupling (also known as one-vs-one decomposition).
 * Probabilistic SVMs:
-Training probabilistic SVMs can be modeled as training binary SVMs and then use the decision values of the binary SVMs to fit a sigmoid function in order to obtain probabilities.
+Training probabilistic SVMs can be modeled as training binary SVMs and then using the decision values of the binary SVMs to fit a sigmoid function in order to obtain probabilities.
 * ``$ \nu $``-SVMs:
 Training ``$ \nu $``-SVMs is also very similar to training binary SVMs.
-The key difference is that instead of using two training instances to the currently trained model, ``$ \nu $``-SVMs use four training instances.
-Training ``$ \nu $``-SVMs for regression (``$ \nu $``-SVR) is similar to training SVMs for regression.
+The key difference is that instead of using two training instances to improve the currently trained model, ``$ \nu $``-SVMs use four training instances.
+Training ``$ \nu $``-SVMs for regression (``$ \nu $``-SVR) is similar to training traditional SVMs for regression.